Tasty keto chocolate pancakes have a rich, chocolaty flavor and a fluffy texture. Serve them with a pat of sweet butter

 How to sweeten them

-I use stevia glycerite in this recipe to keep it low carb.
+I use stevia glycerite in this recipe.
 Stevia glycerite is a good choice because it nearly eliminates the bitter aftertaste typical to other stevia products.

 In case you want to use another sweetener, you can try using 1/4 to 1/3 cup of your favorite granulated sweetener.
 Please keep in mind that I only tested this recipe with stevia.

 Use natural cocoa powder